vsch/kotlin-jdbc/README.md

 ability to process multiple result sets.

 Convenient models with simple syntax which are aware of primary key columns, auto generated columns, columns with defaults and nullable columns.
-Models protected property `model` to define properties via `provideDelegate`.
+Models protected property `db` to define properties via `provideDelegate`.
 See [Convenient Models](#convenient-models)

 ```kotlin